Teddy died last Sunday after a short, swift illness, probably cancer. He was eleven years old.

 When I took Teddy to Central Park, I chatted with him about one thing or another.
 However busy reconnoitering, Teddy would glance up to acknowledge my comments and instructions.
 In later years, he grew increasingly sociable.
 He took no interest in other dogs – or squirrels or horses, or the occasional raccoon, or the stray coyote we once saw at a distance.
 He could shrewdly assess which children and adults would likely succumb to his gaze.
 For many, it was irresistible.
 Can I pet your dog?
 What’s his name?
 May I say hello?
 Teddy would waylay passengers emerging from a car.
 He thought nothing of interrupting the cell phone conversations of strangers.

 Of his friends on the block (typically with people whose names I never learned), the oldest and most intense was with Dino the night doorman four buildings down.
 Our midnight walks would begin with single instruction – “Let’s visit Dino” or (on Saturdays and Sundays) “no Dino.”
 Teddy accepted the finality of “no Dino” and would proceed across the street to pee.
 “Let’s visit Dino” meant waiting for Dino to appear and open a locked door.
 Sometimes Dino was not available and Teddy would cross the street with extreme reluctance.
 Dino’s wife once asked him: “Do you give him treats?”
 But Teddy’s friendships were never enticed – except by Teddy himself.
 When Teddy passed, Dino called him an “angel.”
-I owe my friendship to Dino to Teddy.
+I owe my friendship with Dino to Teddy.

 I haven’t mentioned that Teddy was born with a couple of serious medical disorders: myasthenia gravis and mega-esophagus.
 A miracle drug called mestinon kept him alive.
 But he could not swallow food or water normally.
 Like all myasthenia gravis dogs, he ate in a “Bailey chair” which kept his throat vertical.